 Legislative history: Local Law 154 of 2017, Local Law 106 of 2019

+Add a new Section 28-120.2 which includes the comprehensive legislative history for this section.

 §28-120.2 Phased tenant protection plans.
 Multiple layouts of the tenant protection features enumerated in section 28-120.1 may be submitted at any time during construction operations to show phased tenant protection plan designs consistent with the phase of anticipated work.
 Layouts submitted subsequent to a previously approved tenant protection plan shall constitute an amendment to such plan.
 Such amended plan shall be approved by the department prior to the commencement of the work requiring such amended plan.

 Legislative history: Local Law 106 of 2019

+Add a new Section 28-120.3 which includes the comprehensive legislative history for this section.

 §28-120.3 Contractor statement.
 The permit holder for the underlying alteration, construction, or partial demolition shall sign a statement certifying that the tenant protection plan submitted by the registered design professional coordinates with the scope of work intended.

 Exception: This statement shall not be required for: